Kitaharima Seiya: Career

 Following a record of nine wins against six losses at the rank of Jūryō 4 in May 2016, Kitaharima made his top makuuchi division debut in the July 2016 tournament, the only wrestler in that tournament who was new to the top division.
 It had taken him 85 tournaments from his professional debut to reach the top division, which is the ninth slowest in sumo history.
 His promotion came 14 years after leaving junior high school.
 He told reporters that having been in sumo since he was 15, he was disappointed that his contemporaries who had instead gone to high school and university before entering the professional ranks had overtaken him.
 At 126 kg he was lightest man in the top division and some 30 kg lighter than the average for the division.
 Kitaharima's stablemaster stressed the importance of his predecessor Kitanoumi to Kitaharima's success, saying that Kitanoumi always called Kitaharima by his given name "Seiya," because "my disciples are the same as my own children."

 Kitaharima won his first bout in the top division, defeating Nishikigi.
 However he finished the tournament with a losing record of six wins against nine losses and was demoted back to jūryō after just one tournament.
 Restricted by neck pain, he had two poor performances of 5–10 and 4–11 in the following two tournaments and fell back to makushita in January 2017.
 After his neck problem cleared up he returned to jūryō after a 5–2 record, but lasted only one tournament.
 After two consecutive winning records in makushita in May and July 2017 he returned to jūryō again in September 2017.
 Both he and Kizenryū were being promoted to jūryō for the seventh time in this tournament, the second highest ever at the time.
 However he lost seven of his first eight bouts, and with a 5–10 record at the end of the tournament was once again demoted.
 He remained in makushita for the next three years before finally getting his eighth promotion to jūryō after the July 2020 tournament at the age of 34.
 He secured this result by defeating Takagenji on the final day for a 5–2 record at Makushita 3.
 He had been out of jūryō for 17 tournaments.
 In the September 2020 tournament Kitaharima could manage only five wins against ten losses, losing his last four bouts.
 He narrowly failed to return to jūryō in November and was ranked at Makushita 1 East in January 2021.
 He was forced to sit out the March 2021 tournament after a coach at his stable tested positive for COVID-19, but his ranking was protected.
 In January 2022 he had his poorest record for over a decade, a 1–6 at makushita 15, which sent him down to makushita 40 for March 2022.
+In May 2022, Kitaharima failed to win the makushita championship when he lost to Ōshōma on the last day.